 How Much Does it Cost to Install Backflow Preventer in Garden Hose or Appliance?

 Backflow preventers prevent foreign elements from entering the water supply such as dirt, fertilizers, or herbicide.
-An inexpensive garden hose valve backflow prevention device costs between $5-$35.
+An inexpensive garden hose valve backflow prevention device costs between $5 to $35.

-Larger types, such as those found in home appliances like power washers, cost around $20-$100.
+Larger types, such as those found in home appliances like power washers, cost around $20 to $100.

-The installation cost of backflow prevent in Commercial or Multi-family?
+The installation cost of backflow prevention in Commercial or Multi-family?

 There are backflow preventers installed on most pipelines in the main water supply.
 It involves the entire structure of a commercial building or a complex of multifamily residences.